rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 Disadvantages:

 - Requires stable, uncapped Internet and electricity
+  - **Running a node uses ~1.4 TB of data per month.
+If you have a data cap below this amount, you may run into problems while running a local node!**
 - You're solely responsible for network & computer security
 - Can be challenging if you're not experienced with computer maintenance
 - Vulnerable to theft